MicrosoftDocs/azure-stack-docs/azure-stack/user/aks-how-to-store-secrets.md

 ---
-title: Use KeyVault to store secrets with Azure Kubernetes Service on Azure Stack Hub
+title: Use Azure Key Vault to store secrets with Azure Kubernetes Service on Azure Stack Hub
-description: Learn how to use KeyVault to store secrets with Azure Kubernetes Service on Azure Stack Hub
+description: Learn how to use Azure Key Vault to store secrets with Azure Kubernetes Service on Azure Stack Hub
 author: mattbriggs
 ms.topic: article
 ms.date: 08/27/2021